-Beyond making sure that your EHR collects the data that you need, your Implementation Consultant will match your EHR to your agency’s unique daily operations.
-Structuring modules and forms so that staff can flow efficiently through their daily work is crucial to helping your agency operate more efficiently, from your front-line clinicians to your executive directors.
+Beyond making sure that your EHR collects the data that you need, your Implementation Consultant will match your software to your agency’s unique daily operations.
+Structuring modules and forms so that staff can work efficiently through their daily workflows is crucial to helping your agency operate more efficiently, from your front-line clinicians to your executive directors.
 Here are a few questions that your Implementation Consultant will consider along with your team:

 At this point, your agency will be ready to enter real client data into your fully-configured EHR.
 Your agency will need to make key decisions in terms of entering your existing client data:

 Manual entry versus upload: While AWARDS EHR has the ability to batch-upload thousands of records at a time, this may not be the best solution depending on the current state of your data.
 If your agency is using paper documentation or if your data quality isn’t up to snuff, manually entering client records provides you a fresh slate that could save you time and resources in the future.